md-irohas/md-irohas.github.io/content/blog/2024-03-trip-hamanako-sa/index.en.md

 I dropped in at Hamana-ko (Lake Hamana) service area on [my way to Tottori]({{< ref "/blog/2024-03-trip-tottori-sand-dunes/index.en.md" >}}) in late March.

-The view from the terrace at the back was good, and the plaza was comfortable.
+There is a terrace and grassy area at the back of the service area, and you can see Lake Hamana from the terrace.

 ## Photos